Robert Duvall: Mid-career: 1970–1989

 Francis Ford Coppola praised Duvall as "one of the four or five best actors in the world".
 Wanting top billing in films, in 1977 Duvall returned to Broadway to appear as Walter Cole in David Mamet's American Buffalo, stating "I hope this will get me better film roles".
 He received a Drama Desk Award nomination for Outstanding Actor in a Play.

-Duvall continued appearing in films during the 1980s, including the roles of disillusioned sportswriter Max Mercy in The Natural (1984) and Los Angeles police officer Bob Hodges in Colors (1988).
+Duvall continued appearing in films during the 1980s, including the roles of a detective in True Confessions (1981), a disillusioned sportswriter Max Mercy in The Natural (1984) and Los Angeles police officer Bob Hodges in Colors (1988).
 He won an Oscar for Best Actor as country western singer Mac Sledge in Tender Mercies (1983).
-Duvall did his own singing, insisting it be added to his contract that he sing the songs himself; Duvall said, "What's the point if you're not going to do your own [singing]?
+Duvall did his own singing, insisting it be added to his contract that he sing the songs himself.
+Duvall said, "What's the point if you're not going to do your own [singing]?
 They're just going to dub somebody else?
 I mean, there's no point to that."

 Actress Tess Harper, who co-starred, said Duvall inhabited the character so fully that she only got to know Mac Sledge and not Duvall himself.
 Director Bruce Beresford, too, said the transformation was so believable to him that he could feel his skin crawling up the back of his neck the first day of filming with Duvall.
 Beresford said of the actor, "Duvall has the ability to completely inhabit the person he's acting.
 He totally and utterly becomes that person to a degree which is uncanny."
-Nevertheless, Duvall and Beresford did not get along well during the production and often clashed during filming, including one day in which Beresford walked off the set in frustration.
+Duvall and Beresford did not get along well during the production and often clashed during filming, including one day in which Beresford walked off the set in frustration.

 In 1989, Duvall appeared in the miniseries Lonesome Dove in the role of Captain Augustus "Gus" McCrae, Texas Rangers (retired).
 He has considered this particular role to be his personal favorite.
 He won a Golden Globe Award and earned an Emmy Award nomination.
 For his role as a former Texas Ranger peace officer, Duvall was trained in the use of Walker revolvers by the Texas marksman Joe Bowman.

 Later career: 1990–present

-For The Godfather Part III (1990), Duvall declined the part, unless he was paid a salary comparable to Al Pacino's.
+For The Godfather Part III (1990), Duvall declined to reprise the part of Tom Hagen, unless he was paid a salary comparable to Al Pacino's.
 In 2004, Duvall said on 60 Minutes, "if they paid Pacino twice what they paid me, that's fine, but not three or four times, which is what they did."
 In 1992, Duvall founded the production company Butcher's Run Films.
 Duvall has maintained a busy film career, sometimes appearing in as many as four in one year.
-He received Oscar nominations for his portrayals of evangelical preacher Euliss "Sonny" Dewey in The Apostle (1997)—a film he also wrote and directed—and played lawyer Jerome Facher in A Civil Action (1998).
+He received Oscar nominations for his portrayals of evangelical preacher Euliss "Sonny" Dewey in The Apostle (1997)—a film he also wrote and directed—and lawyer Jerome Facher in A Civil Action (1998).

 He directed Assassination Tango (2002), a thriller about one of his favorite hobbies, tango.
 He portrayed General Robert E. Lee in Gods and Generals in 2003.